bug400/pyilper/qt5.md

 Installation without the ANACONDA platform
 ------------------------------------------

-pyILPER 1.5.x needs at least QT5.6 and the corresponding python bindings.
+pyILPER 1.5.x needs at least python 3.4, QT5.6,  the corresponding python QT bindings and the pyserial package installed on your system.

 Go to the pyILPER page on GitHub and select the "qt5" branch.